Invented (album): Reception

 Ben Patashnik of Rock Sound noted the "varnished" production, making it "hard to fall in love with until repeated listens unleash its true charms".
 However, he also added, "‘Coffee And Cigarettes’ and the title track slowly uncurl themselves over the course of a few days and before you know it, it feels like Jimmy Eat World never went away."
 Sputnikmusic staff writer Mike Stagno explained, "Invented reins in Jimmy Eat World after Chase This Light.
 It still possesses the same inviting, feel-good sentiment, but it's expressed more personably, and in this regard it makes for a very rewarding listen."
 British rock magazine Kerrang! opined, "Invented is a return to the creative peaks of yore.
 It's a record rich with twinkling sonic subtleties, timeless melodies and characteristically layered, epic tunes."

-Andrew Leahey of AllMusic critiqued, "Invented, as tuneful as it may be, still plays an odd role in Jimmy Eat World’s discography, since it can’t quite figure out how to transcend a genre - one that Jimmy Eat World helped invent."
+Andrew Leahey of AllMusic critiqued, "Invented, as tuneful as it may be, still plays an odd role in Jimmy Eat World's discography, since it can't quite figure out how to transcend a genre - one that Jimmy Eat World helped invent."
 Spin magazine writer Mikael Wood said "even the amped-up standouts (like "Coffee and Cigarettes") are beginning to feel a bit by the numbers."
 Jonathan Keefe of Slant magazine bemoaned its mastering, stating, "Unfortunately, Invented is yet another album to have lost the so-called loudness war.
 Every element of the album, from the lead guitars right down to the female harmony vocals on the title track, is pitched to be as loud as everything else, and the result is suffocating."
 Ash Dosanjh of NME said that the album "certainly doesn't veer very far from their past emotional sensibilities".

 Invented sold 34,594 units in the United States during its opening week, charting at number 11 on the Billboard 200.
 It appeared on other Billboard component charts: number two on Alternative Albums, and number three on Rock Albums.
-Outside of the US, it reached number 20 in Australia, number 22 in Canada, and number 29 in the UK.
+Outside of the US, it reached number 21 in Australia and Canada, and number 29 in the UK.
 "My Best Theory" charted at number 2 on Alternative Airplay, number 9 on Hot Rock & Alternative Songs and Rock Airplay and number 14 on Bubbling Under Hot 100.
 "Coffee and Cigarettes" charted at number 23 on Alternative Airplay.
 Kerrang! included the album on their list of the top 20 albums of the year.